andrewtweber/laravel-snaccs/README.md

 The Website casting should be paired with the Website validation rule.
 This validates the URL but allows them to omit the scheme (defaults to http).
 It also allows you to restrict to specific domains.

+You can override the translations `website_with_domain` and `website` in your validation language file if you like.

 ```php
 use Snaccs\Validation\Rules\Website;